Bachelor of Arts in Health and Human Services

 Your Courses in Health and Human Services

-Revitalize your career with a degree in human services!
-In this curriculum, you will learn about the US healthcare system, as well as medical ethics and law.
-Your human services courses cover subjects from community health to special populations.
+Revitalize your career with a BA in human services!
+In this online curriculum, you will learn about the US healthcare system, as well as medical ethics and law.
+Your undergraduate human services courses cover subjects from community health to special populations.
 You can also add a specialization to your human services degree to provide further focus to your studies.

 To help students acclimate to the online classroom, you may be required to complete Introductory Course requirements.
 Learn more about Introductory Courses.